Scott Wachenheim -- Offensive Line Coach, University of Virginia Cavaliers

 *Named the interim head coach on October 13, 2014

-begins his second season (2012) as offensive coordinator and wide receivers
+his second season (2012) as offensive coordinator and wide receivers coach at

 In his first season as offensive coordinator, the offense saw significant improvement.
 UB averaged eight more points and 68 more yards of total offense per game than in 2010.
 Buffalo had 13 plays of 40 or more yards in 2011 - the most in its Division I era.